-Medical-grade lasers are a common and highly effective treatment option to address numerous vascular conditions such as persistent flushing, broken capillaries and spider veins.
+Medical-grade lasers are a common and highly effective treatment option to address numerous vascular conditions such as Rosacea and its persistent flushing and broken capillaries as well as superficial spider veins.
 Here at the CRC, we utilise specific wavelengths to thermally target the haemoglobin located in the deeper layers of the skin.
 This thermal response encourages the body’s lymphatic system to remove any damaged blood cells, overall minimising the appearance of redness and broken capillaries on the surface of the skin.
 It is important to note that this particular procedure does not kill vessels nor does it completely block the blood supply to the skin, it just assists in minimising its distinct visibility.
 There is minimal downtime involved with this treatment.
 However, for optimum results, more than one treatment may be recommended depending on the size, depth or extent of the degradation to the vascular network.

 Find out more about Advanced Laser Therapy.

 Treatments for Rosacea